Naki-Official/.github/profile/README.md

-# Naki - Community Owned & Collectively Built AI Agent Protocol
+# Naki - IP Launchpad for AI-Generated Characters Assets

 ## Project Overview

-Naki is building a **Community Owned & Collectively Built AI Agent protocol for Entertainment**, where Virtual Humans and Characters evolve over time based on Community Input.
-These AI-driven Virtual Characters have their own unique personalities, generate content, and interact directly with fans.
+Naki is building a **IP Launchpad for AI-Generated Characters Assets**, Naki wants to empower Creators to collaboratively build and monetize their AI Characters IP.
+Creators can create an AI Character, mint it as an NFT registered as IP Asset.
+Other creators can then leverage these IP Assets to create new contents for the AI Characters, sharing revenue with the original IP owner when income is generated.

+Over time, popular AI Characters will attract more content contributions, ultimately evolving into crowd-created virtual Influencers that can generate millions in revenue.
 The platform allows contributors to add value through data, content, and interactions, refining and improving the AI models over time.

 ![Naki Architecture](./naki-architecture.png)